oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 Each operation performs some computation and can produce a value.
 For example, the `LoadArgument` operation produces the value of a given argument.

-Operations can have children.
+An operation can have children that produce inputs to the operation.
-For example, an `Equals` operation may have two child operations that produce its operands.
+For example, an `Equals` operation may have two child operations that produce the operands to compare for equality.
 Usually, child operations execute before their parent, and their results are passed as arguments to the parent.

-A Bytecode DSL program is conceptually a "tree" of operations.
+We specify the semantics for a Bytecode DSL program by building a tree of operations.
 Consider the following pseudocode:

 ```